techidaily/site-win11-tips/source/_posts/leveraging-the-power-of-combined-android-and-windows-11-displays.md

 ## How to Install Spacedesk on Your Windows PC

  You will need two pieces of software to start using an Android tablet as a second computer monitor.
-The first of these is the SpaceDesk Windows driver, which can be found on the[Spacedesk website](https://www.spacedesk.net/) .
+The first of these is the SpaceDesk Windows driver, which can be found on the [Spacedesk website](https://www.spacedesk.net/) .

 ![screenshot of the Spacedesk website](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/03/spacedesk-website.jpg)

  Click the Download button and then choose the version you want to use.
 The version for Windows 10 and 11 is available for both 64-bit and 32-bit systems, so make sure you select the correct one.
 You can check if your computer supports 32-bit or 64-bit in**Settings > System > About** .
 The System Type section shows you which version your computer supports.

- Read our guide to find out more about[the difference between 32-bit and 64-bit hardware and software](https://www.makeuseof.com/tag/difference-32-bit-64-bit-windows/) .
+ Read our guide to find out more about [the difference between 32-bit and 64-bit hardware and software](https://www.makeuseof.com/tag/difference-32-bit-64-bit-windows/) .

  After downloading the correct Spacedesk driver, double-click the file to run the installer.
 Accept the EULA and check the installation location is correct.
 Allow the installer to set up a firewall exception, and then click the**Install** button to finish the driver setup.